 The University of La Verne Debate Team is an internationally recognized program, being only one of ten U.S. universities to ever compete at the final round of the World Universities Debating Championships.
 Nationally, the debate team joins only eight other schools (Harvard, Yale, Bates, HWS, University of Alaska, Loyola Marymount, Claremont McKenna, and Tufts) in owning a National Championship title at the United States Universities Debating Championships.
 The team debates only in the British Parliamentary style of debate and has open practices for members of the La Verne community.
 The La Verne debate team also participates in community service, currently coaching the Bonita High School Debate Team.
-We also host an annual High School Summer Debate Camp, open to any incoming High School freshman, sophomore, junior, or senior.

 We are pleased to award Performance Scholarships to deserving students.
 These are granted on the basis of talent, industry, and level of commitment.